serverlessq-hq/serverlessq-sdk-nextjs/README.md

 <br/>

 ## Security
 Every request from our service contains a specific header `x-serverlessq-signature`.
-This signature is a hmac based on the request target and your API token.
+This signature is a hmac hash created from the request target and your API token.
 We use this signature to verify that the request is coming from our service.
 If you want to verify the request you can use our implementation `verifySignature` or write your own.

 ```ts
 import { verifySignature, Cron } from '@serverlessq/nextjs'